FoalTS/foal/docs/architecture/modules.md

 }
 ```

 Modules can be seen as controller groups.
+They are a way to organize your code and to sub-divise it into smaller parts.

 Every app consists of at least one module that is called the `AppModule`.

 A module binds the controllers to the request handler and can also have sub-modules.
 If some hooks decorate it then they apply to each controller and each sub-module.